 Someone caught in the throes of an opioid addiction is likely experiencing a number of different issues within their lives.
 When the time comes to participate in treatment, individuals can benefit from a number of different medical and therapeutic approaches.
 One of the first steps an individual takes in opioid rehab can be detox.

 Because opioids are so addictive, an individual can experience physical dependency on them.
 This means that without constant use of the opioid or opioids, an individual will experience withdrawal symptoms that can range from being uncomfortable to extremely painful.
 When attempted on one’s own, detoxing from opioids can be unbearable to the point where he or she might go right back to using.
 When enrolled in an opioid addiction rehab center in Knoxville, however, the process of detox can be made much simpler.

 Depending on the level of dependency an individual is experiencing, he or she might be prescribed medications to help calm withdrawal symptoms and powerful cravings.
 These medications, which are opioid-based, include buprenorphine and methadone.
 Each one of these medications, when administered by a medical professional, can be significantly beneficial in aiding the detox process.

 Similar to detox, the kinds of therapy that an individual will participate in while in an opioid addiction rehab center will be determined based on his or her needs.
 All clients, however, will participate in individual and group therapies.
 Individual therapy occurs between the client and a therapist and works to help the client identify, discuss, and handle specific issues pertaining to his or her life.
-Group therapy occurs amongst others who are in a Knoxville Tennessee opioid addiction rehab center.
+Group therapy occurs amongst others who are in our Knoxville opioid rehab center.
 Through these sessions, clients will work together towards common treatment goals and develop strong bonds while doing so.
 Other more specific forms of therapy offered in rehab include the following: